sauravmishra1710/React-Auto-Checks/README.md

 ```
 **NOTE:** <br>
 1. The hooks can be bypassed with the `-n` or `--no-verify` option.
-2. The above configurations are good to be executed from the git command line as well as any Git GUI like the Git desktop ot VS Code Git UI.
+2. The above configurations are good to be executed from the git command line as well as any Git GUI like the Git desktop or VS Code Git UI.

 ## Hook Execution in Action
 ### pre-commit